aneshlya/ispc/docs/ispc.rst

 Any variable that is declared at file scope (i.e. outside a function) is a global variable.
-If a global variable is qualified with the ``static`` keyword, then its only visible within the compilation unit in which it was defined.
-As in C/C++, a variable with a ``static`` qualifier inside a functions maintains its value across function invocations.
+If a global variable is qualified with the ``static`` keyword, then it is only visible within the compilation unit in which it was defined.
+As in C/C++, a variable with a ``static`` qualifier inside a function maintains its value across function invocations.

 As in C++, variables don't need to be declared at the start of a basic
 block: